-Vacating your accommodation means completing the check-out procedures at the Front Desk, returning all keys to the Front Desk including your parkade access keys for parking (if applicable) and removing all persons and personal possessions from your accommodation no later than 12 noon on the Move-Out date applicable to your contract term (see section 1.02 - Contract Term).
+Vacating your accommodation means completing the check-out procedures at the Front Desk, returning all keys to the Front Desk (including your parkade access keys for parking if applicable) and removing all persons and personal possessions from your accommodation no later than 12 noon on the Move-Out Date applicable to your contract term (see section 1.02 - Contract Term).

-Your room is supplied with one mattress pad.
+If your accommodation is a shared unit, you are supplied with one mattress pad.
 Upon check-out you must leave the folded mattress pad on the bed (not in a drawer, on a shelf, in a closet, with your roommate, or anywhere else).
 Failure to do so will result in an assessment for the missing item.